moonclavius/DoorWatcher/README.md

 ## Installation
 ### Setup
 First we will remove unnecessary packages and then we will install all required libraries with the help of the **doorwatcher_requiments.sh** script... (the installation and updating process depends on your internet speed)
+  1. move the script to home directory `mv ~/DoorWatcher/Scripts/doorwatcher_requiments.sh ~/doorwatcher_requiments.sh`
-  1. give the script wirting rights `chmod +x doorwatcher_requiments.sh` and run the script `sudo /.doorwatcher_requiments.sh`
+  2. give the script wirting rights `chmod +x doorwatcher_requiments.sh` and run the script `sudo /.doorwatcher_requiments.sh`
 ### Installing Requirements
 Next we are going to install all needed packages, OpenCV4, dlib, and more with the **doorwatcher_software.sh** script... (the installation process will last around 2-3h)
   1. move the script to home directory `mv ~/DoorWatcher/Scripts/doorwatcher_software.sh ~/doorwatcher_software.sh`